-Many authors are unaware that KDP charges for each Kindle ebook delivery, which reduces your ebook royalty
+Many authors are unaware that KDP charges for each Kindle ebook delivery, which reduces your book royalties

 Hidden deep in Amazon KDP Terms and Conditions is a table of delivery charges for Kindle ebook delivery.

 Kindle Direct Publishing > Legal > Kindle Direct Publishing > Terms and Conditions > Pricing Page.

-What is contained there is a list of charges that most authors are probably unaware of, and don’t know that the file size of an ebook can cut into royalty payments from Amazon.
-Here is the table Amazon provide.
+What is contained there is a list of charges that most authors are probably unaware of, and don’t know that the file size of an ebook can cut into book royalty payments from Amazon.
+Here is the table Amazon provides.

 Delivery Costs are equal to the number of megabytes we determine your Digital Book file contains, multiplied by the Delivery Cost rate listed below.